Razak0/Razak0/README.md

 - 👋 Hi, I’m @Razak0
-- 👀 I’m interested in coding
+- 👀 I’m interested in Emerging Technologies
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on new skills on programming languages
+- 💞️ I’m looking to collaborate on new skills
 - 📫 How to reach me abdulrazak3713@gmail.com

 <!---